CrownDestro/ReelMovie/README.md

 # Letterboxd-Like Project

+This project is a movie review platform inspired by Letterboxd, designed for film enthusiasts to give reviews and discuss movies.

 ## Features
 **Homepage:**
   Stylish movie list with a right-side options menu (Sign in, Films, Members, Journal, About) and a visually appealing background image.